Choochmeque/tauri-plugin-google-auth/iOS_SETUP.md

 - **Access Token**: Used to access Google APIs
 - **Refresh Token**: Used to obtain new access tokens (may not always be available on iOS)

-The `expiresAt` field indicates when the access token expires (Unix timestamp in milliseconds).
+The `expiresAt` field indicates when the access token expires (Unix timestamp in seconds).

 ### Error Handling